dustinredmon/dustinredmon.github.io/_posts/2019-10-25-Blog-07-AWS-CLI-Terraform.md

       region     = "us-east-1"
     }

-Notice that now you no longer need to store your credentails in the provider block as shown in the previous provider block example.
+Notice that now you no longer need to store your credentials in the provider block as shown in the previous provider block example.